DOV-Vlaanderen/saga-watem/docs/flanders-tool.md

 vector outlines from WLAS and WTZ are used to define rivers, whereas SBN and WBN vector outlines are used to define infrastructure.

+Note that only the vector outlines are used to define binary rasters, i.e. no attributes are used to define the binary rasters.

 Tool: watem-flanders-1

 ## Filtering digital elevation model